 What is the most expensive college in the US?
 Most of the colleges that made the list below are in the greater Los Angeles area or Northeast.
 Some notable exceptions are the University of Chicago, Northwestern, Oberlin, and Tulane.
 All of the schools are selective private colleges.

 In addition, the difference in price between #1 and #51 is not that substantial relative to total cost.
-The most expensive college on this list (University of Chicago) costs $81,531 annually, whereas the 51st (Stanford University) costs $74,570.
+The most expensive college on this list (University of Chicago) costs $81,531 annually, whereas the 51st (Williams College) costs $66,540.

 Again, we are not looking at which institutions have the most expensive college tuition, but rather which schools have the highest overall cost (which includes tuition as well as room and board, fees, and supplies).